quilime/organelle-monome/README.md

     - Patches/
     - include/

-1. Copy the patches to the Patches folder on the Organelle's USB drive.
+1. Copy the patches to the `Patches/` folder on the Organelle's USB drive.

 Two patches are included: